 Reading of Bari's life in North Korea before the famine was beautiful and lusciously written.
 The many perils which she faces from China to London are characteristic of the immigrant journey story, but the magical realism was a nice addition.

 This is my favourite translated Japanese book thus far.
-In terms of quotes, you best believe I'm highlighting the entire fucking book.
+In terms of quotes, you best believe I'm highlighting the entire book.
 Aside from the emotional beauty of this book, I appreciated the opportunity to learn about the Japanese sanatoriums for leprosy patients, and the social prejudices that haunted the lives of the afflicted.

 “People’s lives never stay the same colour forever.
 There are times when the colour of life changes completely.”